 Claudia felt her cheeks flush like a teenager from his compliment.
 Dan quickly gazed over her frame from head to toe and he liked what he saw.
-He was just a few inches taller then she and liked the eye to eye contact.
-Claudia had sworn the she’d never marry a guy who was shorter than her.
+He was just a few inches taller than she and liked the eye to eye contact.
+Claudia had sworn she’d never marry a guy who was shorter than her.

 “I’ll be back momentarily with our teas, you two sit and get acquainted,” she smiled.
 They sat at opposite ends of the couch.

 Katherine grinned while turning the corner to her kitchen.
 She looked from Claudia to Dan.
 This wasn’t the first time she had tried to set her niece up with a young man but it’s the first time she didn’t have to be invited.
 Dan was instantly drawn to her long, bare legs.
 Her blue jean shorts hugged her body perfectly while the V of her white T-shirt gave a nice hint of cleavage.

 “I hope my Aunt hasn’t been badgering you with all sorts of questions, she can be quite nosey at times,” she apologized.